pmandros/node2vec2rank/README.md

   --graph_filenames GRAPH_FILENAMES [GRAPH_FILENAMES ...]
                         Graph filenames
   --data_dir DATA_DIR   Data Directory
-  --seperator SEPERATOR
-                        Separator
+  --separator SEPARATOR
-  --is_edge_list        Whether the input is an edge list or tabular --transpose           Whether to transpose the graph adjacency matrices or not if bipartite
+                        Separator used in the graph files --is_edge_list        Whether the input is an edge list or tabular --transpose           Whether to transpose the graph adjacency matrices or not if bipartite

 data_preprocessing:
   --project_unipartite_on PROJECT_UNIPARTITE_ON
-                        If the graphs are non-square (i.e., bipartite), it will project them into column or row space --threshold THRESHOLD
+                        If the graph adjacency matrices are non-square (i.e., bipartite), it will make them square by projecting into column or row space
+  --threshold THRESHOLD
                         Everything below this value will be 0 --top_percent_keep TOP_PERCENT_KEEP